 Short term rentals

 Unlike other places in the world where Airbnb and other short-term rental companies pose a threat, in Flores island, it’s actually a great alternative considering the low number of hotels on the island.
-My three suggestions are in different locations, two come from friends who’ve stayed there and one is the house of a local writer and a friend.
+My four suggestions are in different locations, two come from friends who’ve stayed there and the other two are owned by local friends and artists.

 Casa da Cruz* is in Santa Cruz das Flores, about 5 minutes from the airport, driving.
 If you’re light on luggage, you can also walk up to the house (it’s less than 2 km).
 If you’re lazy like me, get a cab (especially in those Summer days when it’s too hot and too humid to walk).

-Of course, my friend’s Gabriela Silva house had to be called Casa dos Araçás.
-Araçás are a typical fruit of Flores, available in the Fall months — I prefer them in jam form, but I hear they taste great fresh or mixed in a fruit salad.
+Of course, my friend’s Gabriela Silva house had to be called Casa dos Araçás*.
+Araçás are a local fruit, available in the Fall months — I prefer them in jam form, but I hear they taste great fresh or mixed in a fruit salad.
 Gabriela will not only host you, but she’ll also make sure you’ll have the best Flores experience, and that will most likely include getting to know some of the island’s resident artists and other friends.
 Her house is close to the other town in the South, Lajes.